numediaweb/devenv/README.md

 # Vagrant Development Environment

-This Vagrant Setup provides you with a basic Ubuntu 18.04.2 LTS (Bionic Beaver) that contains everything that you needed to develop with PHP (multiple versions are availble and can be enabled in config: 5.6, 7.4, 8.0).
-It contains the Apache2 Web Server, MySQL Server as well as all required tools, like curl and redis.
+This Vagrant Setup provides you with a basic Ubuntu 18.04.2 LTS (Bionic Beaver) that contains everything that you needed to develop with PHP (multiple versions are availble and can be enabled in config: 5.6, 7.4, 8.0 or [switched to](#switching-between-php-versions) instantly).
+It contains the Apache2 Web Server, MySQL Server, Varnish, Redis as well as many common tools.

 Installed dependencies can be found in [config.yml -> roles](config.yml).